omrijsharon/RL_modules/README.md

 6. Get the chosen action in a one hot representation.

 #### To make our lives easier, I coded the Action module:
-An Action object is like a np.array or a torch.tensor.
+An Action object is like a numpy.array or a torch.tensor tailored for reinforcement learning.

 Just convert the output of the Policy network to an Action by:
 ```
 import RL_modules as rl

 y = PolicyNet(state)
-action = rl.Action(y)
+action = rl.Action(y) #converting PolicyNet output to an Action

-#or

-action = rl.Action(PolicyNet(state))
 ```
-and Action will do steps 2-6 and will save everthing you need for later training.
+and Action will execute and save the results of steps 2-6.

-Action automatically checks if the output of the Policy network is **linear or a distribution** and act accordingly.
+Action automatically checks if the output of the Policy network is **linear or a distribution** and acts accordingly.

 ### How to use it in a gym environment?
 ```
 import RL_modules as rl

+#begining of the code: initializing an empty Action object.
-action = []
+action = Action([])

-#get the linear output of the Policy network
+#Convert the Policy network's output to an Action, and add the new Action to the cumulative Action.
 action += rl.Action(PolicyNet(state))

-#give the environment a sampled action
+#outputs the last sampled action to the environment.
 next_state, reward, done, info = env.step(action())
 ```
 *That's it!*

-where PolicyNet is the policy network, state is the input for the policy network and action is an object containing useful information about the action:
+where PolicyNet is the policy network, state is the policy network's input and action is an object containing useful information for training:
+- **action()** -> last sampled action index.
 - action.probs -> tensor of action probabilities.
 - action.entropy -> policy distribution entropy.
-- **action()** = aciton.idx -> sampled action index.
+- action.idx -> sampled action indices.
 - action.prob -> sampled probability.
 - action.log_pi -> log(sampled probability).
-- action.one_hot -> one hot representation of the action.
+- action.one_hot -> one hot representation of the sampled actions.

+## Advanced usage:
+- action(0) -> sampled index of the 1st action.
+- action(-1) -> sampled index of the last action (equivalent to action()).
+- action(n) -> sampled index of the n-th action.
+# Similar to numpy.array and torch.tensor:
+- action([]) -> an empty action.
+- action[-5:] -> a new action object with the last 5 actions only.

 One can append action in a list or push it into ActionMemory class for later training: